Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.md

 + on win - the winning cells are specially visually marked - if 2 rows when win - both cell lines are marked
 + canvas is only clickable when it is users turn
 + if turn timer runs out - user forfeits his turn and it passes to the other player
-+ if boardPieces run out and yet no winner a draw is declared
 + a draw is also declared if all pieces have been used on the board but still no win
 + to avoid "jumpy" interface for users in a room, once turn timer clock has been loaded once, it will maintain its interface size occupation and only be visibility: hidden, instead of display: none via .hide()
-+ on gameover game room is completely erased but players that played the game get updated winstatistics
++ on gameover game room is completely erased but players that played the game get updated gamestatistics
 + server.js doesnt only load index.html but also statically loads all files in the project directory (many files of which are used by the index.html)
 + Application uses LESS for styles and jQuery for more 'efficient' use of JavaScript (personal opinion + shows whats been learned throughout the course in general)
 + a complete reference list has been compiled for everything used to answer questions, or simple references used to refresh memory, as well as simulators and special code sharing sites/tools used throughout the entirety of the development process